-More specifically, studies show berberine may decrease insulin resistance, reduce sugar production occurring in the liver and slow down the breakdown of carbohydrates.
+More specifically, studies show berberine may decrease glucose resistance, reduce sugar production occurring in the liver and slow down the breakdown of carbohydrates.

 Some people also take berberine for heart health.
 More specifically, It has been studied as a way to combat indicators of heart failure.
 Studies also suggest a connection between berberine and cholesterol.

 Berberine has also been researched for its anti-inflammatory and antioxidant properties.
 Furthermore, it may help fight harmful viruses, fungi, parasites and bacteria, according to additional studies.